ncatlab/nlab-content/pages/8/9/2/7/17298/content.md

 +-- {: .num_remark #PreExcisiveFunctorsAreSModules}
 ###### Remark

-For completeness we may trivially add to the three statements in prop. \ref{HighlyStructuredSpectraAsDayConvolutionSModules} the equivalence
+For completeness, we may, trivially, add to the three statements in prop. \ref{HighlyStructuredSpectraAsDayConvolutionSModules} the equivalence

 $$
   \mathbb{S} Mod_r \simeq [Top^{\ast/}_{fin}, Top^{\ast/}]